EIP-8182: Private ETH and ERC-20 Transfers

 • Permissionless auth methods: The current draft is neutral about the signing format.
 Companion auth circuits can implement ECDSA, passkeys, multisig, or other schemes so long as they produce the required inner outputs and bind the canonical intent digest.
 Is that the right level of protocol neutrality, or should the base layer be more opinionated about auth?

 • State growth: Each pool transaction adds permanent state (nullifiers and new commitment leaves).
-Is that acceptable for v0, or should an accumulator-based nullifier design be a prerequisite for enshrinement?
+Is that acceptable for an initial version, or should an accumulator-based nullifier design be a prerequisite for enshrinement?

 Quite amusing that I missed you X post entirely but found it here.
 (To be fair I was sick last week)